-In theory, most M&A transactions can be completed in a relatively short period of time, provided that the parties are aligned when it comes to the terms and conditions of a specific deal, i.e., the value of the target.
-However, the reality has showed otherwise.
-The complexity and sophistication of the transaction documents necessary to complete an M&A deal have increased substantially and the deals are now typically subject to multiple variables, such as specific features of the target, the scope of the due diligence process, the number of conditions precedent required or even the structure of the transaction, divided in several rounds of negotiation, which has increased the normal duration of an M&A transaction.
+In theory, most M&A transactions can be completed in a relatively short period of time, provided that the parties are aligned when it comes to the terms and conditions of a specific deal.
+However, the reality has shown otherwise.
+The complexity and sophistication of the transaction documents necessary to complete an M&A deal have increased substantially and the deals are now typically subject to multiple variables, such as specific features of the target, the scope of the due diligence process, the conditions precedent required (e.g. an antitrust clearance being required in the context of a merger control procedure) or even the structure of the transaction, divided in several rounds of negotiation, which has increased the normal duration of an M&A transaction.
 It is also important to note that the duration of M&A transactions may be affected by specific laws and regulations applicable for certain sectors or the procedures applicable to merger processes.
-In regard to a takeover bid transaction, the duration of the procedure will range from three or four months to a year, depending of the type of bid, the existence of competing bids, and the process of the announcement of the decision to make the bid or the authorisation from the regulatory authorities, among others.
+One factor that can be critical for the duration of an M&A transaction is the existence of more than one bidder; commonly, auction processes tend to be more accelerated than exclusive negotiations.
+In regard to a takeover bid transaction, the duration of the procedure will range from three or four months to a year, depending on the type of bid, the existence of competing bids, and the process of the announcement of the decision to make the bid or the authorisation from the regulatory authorities, among others.